Solar electricity generated from 5 Dec 2011 to 31 Dec 2021: 255,352 kWh (units)

 Actual generation each year

 The charts below show solar generation each month (solid orange columns).
-2014 was the best year yet for solar generation, with performance above forecast (red outlines) most months.
-2015 was the best first half of the year so far, with solar output in April 2015 in particularly well above forecast, but the second half of the year was not quite so good.
+2014 has been the best year for solar generation, with performance above forecast (red outlines) most months.
+2015 was the best first half of the year, with solar output in April 2015 in particularly well above forecast.
+Performance is very slowly trending downwards each year, as expected, but the weather has a big effect on generation each year too.

 Selected daily performance charts can also be viewed below, which show output during the day and with changing cloud cover, as well as for the best generation days we have recorded.